At a glance

-The school was first established on March 2009 by the JSS Education Foundation and provides education for students between KG to Grade 9, or ages four to 14 years.
-Currently the school caters to 1,579 students (up around 200 places year on year, and 400 over two years) from a variety of backgrounds and nationalities, but predominantly Indian, with 107 teachers (up quite sharply from 85) on staff.
+Currently JSS International School caters to 1,950 students (up around 200 places year on year, and 400 over two years) from a variety of backgrounds and nationalities, but predominantly Indian, with 161 teachers (up quite sharply from 85) on staff.
 Students are said to be highly motivated to learn.

 Students are taught in 55 classes, giving an average, and quite respectable classroom size of approximately 25.
 The school follows an Indian Certificate of Secondary Education (ICSE) curriculum.
 English is taught as the primary language with from an early year level with secondary languages being taught in Arabic, Hindi and French with Sanskrit also being offered from Grade 6.

 As of 2013-2014 the school received the Knowledge and Human Development Authority inspection rating of Good, after falling to Acceptable in 2011-2012.
 During this period the school had experienced a period of rapid growth and almost doubled in size (it continues to grow year on year, but less sharply).
-Quality and consistency of teaching was highlighted at the time as an area that needed focus – something also included in the 2012/13 report.
+The 2015/2016 report notes that " There [has] been good progress in addressing the recommendations of the previous inspection report, and the school performed effectively in almost all aspects of its work," which is indicated by the receiving a Good rating for the third year in a row.

 About three-quarters of the student population are currently in the Kindergarten and the primary stage which means the school will continue to grow in numbers as children move up the year groups.